SCR to run Holi special trains

 Hyderabad: To clear the extra rush during the Holi festival season, South Central Railway (SCR) will run special trains between various destinations.

-Train no 07219 (Secunderabad-Gomti Nagar) will depart on March 20 from Secunderabad at 10:45 am and arrive at Gomti Nagar at 3:30 pm on the next day.
+Train no 07221 (Secunderabad-Darbhanga) will depart on March 21 from Secunderabad at 7 pm and arrive at Darbhanga at 10 pm on the next day.

-Train no 07220 (Gomti Nagar-Secunderabad) will depart March 22 from Gomti Nagar at 2:30 am and arrive at Secunderabad at 11 pm on the next day.

-Train no 07223 (Secunderabad-Santragachi) will depart on March 22 from Secunderabad at 7:05 am and arrive at Santragachi at 10:30 am on the next day.
+Train no 07222 (Darbhanga-Secunderabad) will depart on March 23 from Darbhanga at 11:30am and arrive at Secunderabad at 4:50am on the next day.
+Train no 07227 (Hyderabad–Patna) will depart on March 22 from Hyderabad at 4:10 pm and arrive at Patna at 4:50 am on the next day.
+Train no 07228 (Patna-Hyderabad) will depart on March 24 from Patna at 5 am and arrive at Hyderabad at 1:30 pm on the next day.